datacite/mds/README.md

 # Overview

-This is Metadata Store (MDS) for DataCite central infrastructure.
-This app has UI and API for DataCite members and their datacentres.
-The main functionality is minting DOIs and storing metadata for the datasets.
+This software was running the DataCite Metadata Store (MDS) from 2011 until July 2018.
+Please go to [https://github.com/datacite/poodle](https://github.com/datacite/poodle) for the current software running the MDS API.

 To learn more about DataCite please visit [our website](http://www.datacite.org)

-To use this software please go to [https://mds.datacite.org](https://mds.datacite.org)

 # Installation (for development only)